 Additional Chord Progression:

 In the following video, you can begin to explore the II-V-II-VI pattern.
 Steve Herberman even includes a PDF on his channel in order to help you explore this pattern to it’s greatest potential.
-In this progression, you can substitue i for iii, if desired.
+In this progression, you can substitute i for iii, if desired.

 I’ve never been someone who wants to delve into the science behind music (even though I’m well-aware that music theory makes you a much stronger musician).
 If you’re like me, and you’d rather be playing the chords than worrying about how music theory works, don’t fret.
 Here’s a terrific resource that gives you tons of different chord progressions in every genre.
-If you know that you’d like to play Jazz music but you’re not so sure that you care about the degrees at which the chords are changing, have a look at these progressions and let the creativity flow.
+If you know that you’d like to play Jazz guitar but you’re not so sure that you care about the degrees at which the chords are changing, have a look at these progressions / jazz standards and let the creativity flow.